 Burner Fire Control® JJM - Offshore Fire Protection Equipment and Services

 Burner Fire Control® JJM is an independent manufacturer of large-capacity...

 It encountered 200ft of net pay in subsalt Pilocene and Miocene sands of Keathley Canyon block 875.
-High quality crude oil of 29º API was encountered during the discovery drilling.
+High-quality crude oil of 29º API was encountered during the discovery drilling.

 An up-dip sidetrack appraisal well was drilled 3,200ft south of the discovery well in the next month to confirm the results.
 The appraisal well encountered 600ft of net pay with high quality oil and associated gas-condensate.
-It was drilled to about 20,600ft depth in 7,100ft of water.
+It was drilled to around 20,600ft depth in 7,100ft of water.